iWriteGigs

 Question #25

-A that there was no significant correlation between per-pupil spending, retention rates, and lifetime earning potential
+A that per-pupil spending is correlated with increased retention rates and lifetime earning potential

 B that there was a negative correlation between integrated school zones and higher test scores